Champions League preview: What to look out for on Wednesday

 Article body

-The situation looks treacherous for Inter Milan, but Bayern and Barcelona can seemingly do no wrong.
+The situation looks treacherous for Inter Milan, but Bayern and Liverpool can seemingly do no wrong.
 See what might transpire as Matchday 4 concludes.Play Fantasy Football

 Wednesday fixtures (click for live build-up)*